Skip to Content

 If you’re looking for sunburn home remedies, there are several to choose from.
 I’ve listed the top five remedies that can be used to treat mild burns and speed up healing.

-Keep in mind, none of this is better than prevention – always wear sunscreen, avoid prolonged sun exposure between 10AM-4PM, and cover up (make good use of sunhats especially).
+Keep in mind, none of this is better than prevention!
+Always wear sunscreen, avoid prolonged sun exposure between 10AM-4PM, and cover up (make good use of sunhats especially).

-aloe
+aloe for sunburn

 Aloe vera is one of the most popular, widely used natural remedies for sunburn.
-To keep things low waste, try growing the plant in a pot, or getting a leaf from the store.
+To keep things low waste, try growing the plant in a pot or getting a leaf from the store.
 Aloe vera is antibacterial and accelerates wound healing

 You can cut the leaf open, use a spoon to extract the liquid, mash it up, and apply the aloe vera gel directly onto your sunburn.
 Make sure you compost the remaining aloe vera leaf.